code-cyber-arch/holbertonschool-low_level_programming/malloc_free/README.md

 ## 1 - Return a pointer to a newly allocated space in memory, contains a copy of the string given as a parameter

-This C program defines a function [\_strdup](https://github.com/amirasabdu/holbertonschool-low_level_programming/blob/main/malloc_free/1-strdup.c) to duplicate a string up to the newline character:
+This C program, [1-strdup.c](https://github.com/amirasabdu/holbertonschool-low_level_programming/blob/main/malloc_free/1-strdup.c) defines a function \_strdup to duplicate a string up to the newline character:
 - Function Definition: The function takes a single argument, str, which is the string to be duplicated.
 - Input Validation: It first checks if str is NULL, returning NULL if true, indicating failure or an invalid input.
 - Duplicating the String: It then iterates through the characters of str to find the length of the string, excluding the newline character.